chaos66ren/celluloid_0.11_tutorial/README.txt

 ################################################################################

-Read INSTALL.txt for instruction on how to install celluloid.
+Read INSTALL.txt for instructions on how to install celluloid.

 Check your version of celluloid using